Skip to main content

 Can my video be demonetized after it's published?

 Yes.
-YouTube's AI systems and manual reviewers continuously audit content.
+YouTube's automated systems and manual reviewers continuously audit content.
 Changes in global policies can also retroactively affect old videos.

 What is the 'Self-Certification' program?